twilight-rs/twilight/README.md

 `twilight-gateway` is an implementation of Discord's sharding gateway sessions.
 This is responsible for receiving stateful events in real-time from Discord and sending *some* stateful information.

-It includes two primary types: the Shard and Cluster.

-The Shard handles a single WebSocket connection and can manage up to 2500 guilds.
-If you manage a small bot in under about 2000 guilds, then this is what you use.
-See the [Discord docs][docs:discord:sharding] for more information on sharding.

-The Cluster is an interface which manages the health of the shards it manages and proxies all of their events under one unified stream.
-This is useful to use if you have a large bot in over 1000 or 2000 guilds.

 ### `twilight-command-parser`